LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 That's why we negate the first plan:

-**Because I could never successfully crop images in circle, so any efforts to paste were useless.**
+**Because I could never successfully crop images in a circle, so any efforts to paste were useless.**

 #### PIL ImageDraw Defects